sebradloff/chat-api/README.md

 # Tests
 To run the tests, the app must be running, `$ npm start && npm run test`.

+# Heroku
+When deploying to Heroku, make sure the db is setup.
+You can run a quick one off task which will run the schema.
+`$ heroku run npm run load:schema`
 # DB table design
 I ended up choosing postgresql as the db of choice, mainly b/c I know it is supported on heroku with node applications.